teal-finance/rainbow/pkg/provider/psyoptions/anchor/README.md

-Psyoptions uses Anchor, a framework for Solana's Sealevel runtime providing several convenient developer tools for writing smart contracts. https://github.com/project-serum/anchor
+Psyoptions & Zetamarkets uses Anchor (+ Serum), a framework for Solana's Sealevel runtime providing several convenient developer tools for writing smart contracts. https://github.com/project-serum/anchor

-We want to automcatically query all the available options from Psyoptions.
+We want to automcatically query all the available options from Psyoptions/Zeta.
 To do so, we will use anchor-go which generates Go clients for Solana programs (smart contracts) written using the anchor framework.
 ```
 go get github.com/gagliardetto/anchor-go
 go run github.com/gagliardetto/anchor-go --src=idl.json
 ```
-We actually only need the structure:
+For PsyOptions (Zeta is coded way too diffrently), we actually only need the structure:
 ````go
 type OptionMarket struct {
 	OptionMint                  ag_solanago.PublicKey